Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
 - Log in as a standard user and attempt to navigate to the add restaurant page by manually adding /restaurant/add to the address.
 Ensure that the user is not able and an appropriate response is given.
 - Check that admin are able to access the 'Add Restaurant' page via the navbar link and button on their profile page.
-- Click the 'how expensive' and 'mealtime' dropdowns and ensure all options are available and able to be selected.
+- Click the 'how expensive' and 'mealtime' dropdowns and ensure all expected options are available and able to be selected.
 - Leave the 'how expensive' and 'mealtime' dropdowns blank and ensure a warning is triggered when the 'Add restaurant' button is clicked.
 - Complete the form ensuring that the form requires all fields to be completed, except the URL, before the form can be submitted.
 If a required field is left blank the user is given a prompt.
 - On form submission ensure admin is redirected to their own profile page and a message is flashed confirming the addition of the restaurant.